 Tyler Arboretum, Lima, PA, legacy of the Tyler Family whose grounds became a not-for-profit public garden in 1944 under the direction of the horticulturalist, John C. Wistar

 Mt.
-Cuba, Delaware, legacy of the Lammot du Pont Copelands.
+Cuba Center, Delaware, legacy of the Lammot du Pont Copelands.

 Mohrs Rosinweed (Silphium mohrii)

 A variety of Stokes aster

 A variety of clematis in flower and seed form

 Turk’s Cap (Lilium superbum) lilies retract their petals at the end of their blossoming period.
 A black swallowtail is feeding

 Cardinal flowers (Lobelia cardinalis)

 The algae loved this summer because it has been hot early and it is still hot.
 Organic dye in the lakes at Mt.
 Cuba is not sufficient to restrain their growth and a gardener rakes them out (late July, 2021)